Arctos6135/frc-2023-c-control/README.md

 ## EXTERNAL FUNCTIONS

-This library expects three external functions to be provided:
+This library expects two external functions to be provided: `rcv` and `init`.
-`aim` `rcv` and `auton`.
-These, respectively, should be a series of commands, returning 0 on success, and a method to assign commands and targets, taking the addresses for it's ouput, and returning 0 on success.
+`init` is run once, at the end of `setup`.
+`rcv` is run every `r_fq` milliseconds, a constant which must be provided, and should assign a command to the robot.
+If this command assigns a power of 0, the program will terminate with `0`.
+Any nonzero exit codes from either of these functions, will cause the termination with said code.

 ## OPERATION

-`start` creates the connection with the robot, and returns the result of `auton` provided.
+`start` creates the connection with the robot, and returns the result of `init` provided.

 `run` is repeatedly executed every `R_FQ` microseconds, and will execute the command with highest importance,